The man behind The Grueling Truth - Where Legends Speak

-I know, he was not an MLB player and this is an MLB list.
+He was not an MLB player, and this is an MLB list.
 Sure Negro league players didn’t play the best of competition, but neither did MLB players.
 MLB players didn’t have to play against the best African-American players, but for some reason, nobody holds it against them.
 Considered the Ty Cobb of the Negro Leagues, he hit .353 in his career according to Baseball Library and was the all-time Negro League leader in stolen bases.
 He also, like Cobb, was known for his competitiveness and his temper.
-He was the manager of the Negro League’s greatest team – the Pittsburgh Crawfords of the 1930s – and hit .446 in 1921.
+He was the manager of the Negro League’s most outstanding team – the Pittsburgh Crawfords of the 1930s – and hit .446 in 1921.
 He was elected to the Hall of Fame in 1976.

-Puckett was the centerpiece of two World Series-winning teams in his short, 12-year career that was ended by glaucoma.
-He hit .318 in his career, and had more hits in his first 10 years (2,040) than any player in the 20th century.
-He also hit for power, with 207 career homers, and was a 10-time All-Star who won a batting title in 1989.
-He starred in the postseason, making a famous leaping catch and a game-winning homerun in Game 6 of the 1991 World Series.
+Puckett was the centrepiece of two World Series-winning teams in his short, 12-year career ended by glaucoma.
+He hit .318 in his career and had more hits in his first ten years (2,040) than any player in the 20th century.
+He also hit for power with 207 career homers and was a 10-time All-Star who won a batting title in 1989.
+He starred in the postseason, making a famous leaping catch and a game-winning home run in Game 6 of the 1991 World Series.
 The Twins won the World Series in seven games.

 A fearsome player both at the plate (438 career home runs) and on the field (eight Gold Glove awards).
-Dawson’s lone MVP season he hit 49 home runs.
-A very quiet man he tends to get overlooked, but as a player who could do it all.
+Dawson’s lone MVP season, he hit 49 home runs.
+He tends to get overlooked, but as a player who could do it all.

 In his long 22 year career, he had a .345 average, 117 home runs, 1529 RBI’s, 1882 runs scored, 3514 base hits, 792 doubles, 222 triples and 432 stolen bases.
 He had one batting title, four on base % titles, one slugging percentage title and one OPS title.

-He ranks fifth all time in total hits, sixth all time in total triples and is the all time leader in career doubles.
-His best season came in 1912 when he won his only MVP award.
-In that season, he had a .383 average, 10 home runs, 90 RBI’s, 136 runs scored and 52 stolen bases.
+He ranks fifth all-time in total hits, sixth all-time in total triples and is the all-time leader in career doubles.
+His best season came in 1912, when he won his only MVP award.
+He had a .383 average in that season, ten home runs, 90 RBI’s, 136 runs scored, and 52 stolen bases.
 Finally, he won three championships, two with the Red Sox and one with the Indians.